,

 Since there is no real cure for clubroot, prevention is the best management strategy - an ounce of prevention is worth a pound of cure.

 • A long rotation between canola crops (1 in 4 years) is the single most important preventative strategy.
 Fields that have clubroot problems have a history of short (often 1 in 2 years) canola rotations.
-Lengthening out the canola rotation may reduce profitability in the short-term but the long- term gains will be substantial if the longer rotation prevents clubroot.
+Lengthening out the canola rotation may reduce profitability in the short-term but the long term gains will be substantial if the longer rotation prevents clubroot.

 • Equipment sanitation.
 Clean dirt from equipment, including tires, when moving between fields.

 • Avoid hay or straw purchases from regions where clubroot is known to occur or if infestation is suspected.
 Straw and hay could be carrying soil and the pathogen.
+Once land is infected with clubroot, management strategies are more difficult and/or expensive.

 • Canola should not be seeded on infected land for 5-7 years.
 Research indicates that the pathogen can survive in soil for up to 17 years so a 5-7 year break from canola will not eliminate the problem, but keep the problem manageable.

-• The extended rotation away from canola must also include diligent control of species susceptible to clubroot including volunteer canola, weeds in the mustard family, dock, hoary cress, orchardgrass, red clover, red-top, and perennial ryegrass.
+• The extended rotation away from canola must also include diligent control of plant species susceptible to clubroot including volunteer canola, weeds in the mustard family, dock, hoary cress, orchardgrass, red clover, red-top, and perennial ryegrass.

 • Minimize soil erosion with zero or minimal tillage.
 Since clubroot is a soil borne disease, the pathogen will move with wind or water-eroded soil.